 On the 28th and 29th of September Neil Carter went to Denny Island and stayed for 24 hours.
 Denny Island was reportedly a dangerous place and was covered with rats.
 It was sometimes referred to as Rat Island.
 However Neil can now confirm that Rat Island is not covered with rats.
 It is covered with the accumulated deposits left by many generations of sea gulls.

 Neil has got cleaned up and has returned safely to his old haunt the Black Horse Pub where he whiles away his time entertaining locals with tales of daring travels to a not so far away island.
-For all his struggles and deprivations, our modern day Robinson Caruso has managed to raise hundreds of pounds in public donations for Black Nore Lighthouse.
-The Lighthouse Trust is very appreciative of Neilís contribution and awaits the final tally.
-After the funds have been deposited in the Trust bank account they will be reported on this website.
+For all his struggles and deprivations, our modern day Robinson Caruso has managed to raise £504 pounds which he donated to the Friends of Blacknore Lighthouse.
+The Trust is very appreciative of Neilís contribution

 Blacknore continues to receive strong public support.
 Over the years many hundreds of people have contributed many thousands of pounds to the Lighthouse.
 However Neilís contribution will always stand out as the most daring and eccentric.

 At the same time all this was going on, Stuart Ashford has come to Portishead in search of his family history.
 It seems that the Ashford family is not only known for maintaining Blacknore Lighthouse for three generations but also for working aboard the paddle steamer Waverley and aboard tugs in Avonmouth.
 Eve Wigan the definitive author of our local history mentions the family in regards to the earliest recorded history of Portishead.
 The Lighthouse Trust will be helping Stuart to research our common heritage, which will be compiled into The History of Blacknore Lighthouse.